Catherine Stefani

-Catherine Michele Stefani is an American attorney politician from San Francisco.
-Stefani has served on the San Francisco Board of Supervisors since 2018, representing District 2, which includes the neighborhoods of Pacific Heights, Cow Hollow, the Marina District and Laurel Heights.
+Catherine Michele Stefani is an American attorney and politician serving as a member of the California State Assembly for the 19th district since 2024.
+She previously served on the San Francisco Board of Supervisors from 2018 to 2024, representing District 2.

 Early life and education

 Stefani earned a bachelor's degree in government from Saint Mary's College of California, followed by a Master of Laws and Juris Doctor from the University of the Pacific's McGeorge School of Law.